CROHN'S

 When Setting Treatment Goals, Aim for More Than Symptom Relief

 When it comes to treating Crohn’s, it’s important to have both short-term goals and long-term goals in mind.
 Getting symptoms under control is important but so is improving damage of the intestinal lining caused by Crohn’s.
-Here are some key goals to discuss with your gastroenterologist
+Here are some key goals to discuss with your gastroenterologist.

 Symptom relief